skontopo/RESTfulOntologyAPI/README.md

 * **Query Engine**: Based on [Apache Jena](https://jena.apache.org/).
 * **Triplestore**: Can be any RDF triplestore, like e.g. [Ontotext's GraphDB](https://www.ontotext.com/products/graphdb/), exposing a SPARQL endpoint.
 * **Ontology**: A `.ttl` or `.owl` ontology.
 Sample ontology is available in folder `src\main\resources`.

+## Usage

+Run `Main.java` in order to start the server on the defined port.
+By default Spark runs on port `4567`, but the code manually sets the port to `8080`.